mhay10/ConnectTeamPositionView/README.txt

  3. Click on the position view button and save the 'shifts.csv'

 Part Two: Make the data look pretty
- 1. Open the 'PositionView.xlsx' and open the 'Shifts' worksheet
- 2. Open the 'shifts.csv' file in Excel as well
- 3. Copy the data from 'shifts.csv' to the table in 'PositionView.xlsx'
+  1. Drag the shifts.csv file onto 'position_view.exe'
     a.
-If you want the table to look pretty, copy only the formula and not the formatting
+If Windows complains about running the app, allow it and continue
+  2. Wait a few seconds and a graph should show up with everyone's schedules